Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 100 foot increments around the face (<num>5</num>).
 The altimeter has an absolute range of 80,000 feet.
 The altimeter includes a barometric scale (<num>3</num>) for setting local pressure with the knob (<num>1</num>) on the indicator.
-Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three position switch (<num>2</num>) labelled RESET and STBY.
-When held in RESET for more than 3 seconds the system will be reset and moved out of STBY.
+Works in either electric (normal operation mode) or pneumatic (STBY) mode, switchable via a spring-loaded three-position switch (<num>2</num>) labelled RESET and STBY.
+When held in RESET for more than 3 seconds, the system will be reset and moved out of STBY.

 ## Vertical Velocity Indicator

 ![VVI](../../img/pilot_vertical_velocity_indicator.jpg)

-Provides rate of climb or descent via the static pressure system referenced in thousands of feet per minute.
+Provides the rate of climb or descent via the static pressure system referenced in thousands of feet per minute.

 ## Standby Attitude Indicator